or scroll for handy tips and a little nostalgia.

 - Use a fine grater to get zest from two of the limes.

 - Add sugar, zest and water to a saucepan.
-Stir over medium-high heat until the sugar dissolves and the mixture just starts to simmer.
+Stir over medium-high heat until the sugar dissolves and the mixture is about to boil.
 This should take about 5 minutes.
-Remove mixture immediately as it starts to simmer.
+Remove mixture immediately from heat.

-- Pour sugar mixture over lime juice and leave for 15 minutes.
+- Allow sugar mixture to cool for 15 minutes and then pour the sugar mixture over lime juice mixture and leave for another 15 minutes.

-- Strain mixture using a muslin cloth, pour into a bottle and place the lid on the bottle.
+- Strain mixture using a muslin cloth, pour into a bottle (using a funnel if necessary) and place the lid on the bottle.

 Sally